20 Unforgettable Cars With Pop-Up Headlights

 It weren’t only Italians who knew how to stick popping headlights on a car.
 In fact, the feature wasn’t exclusively reserved for supercars alone as well.
 When Japanese did it in the eighties, common man was given the chance to get his hands on one such car.
 Second and third generation Toyota Supra was only one of these Japanese handsome affordable cars.

 We could have gone with MX-5 Miata here, but RX-7 had hidden headlamps longer – almost 25 years to be precise.
 In fact, every single Mazda RX-7 ever produced came with this feature.
 That’s as good reason as any in my book.

 First generation (Z31) of the sleek sports car might not have looked as good as the second (Z32), but at least it came with headlamps popping out of the car’s hood.
-Now we have 370Z which has its charms galore, but still lacks this remarkable feature.
+Now we have the Nissan 370Z which has its charms galore, but still lacks this remarkable feature.